-An ESOP in a privately held company may help an owner exit the business while leaving the company's management intact.
+An ESOP in a privately held company may help an owner exit the business, while leaving the company's management intact.
 This usually involves the use of a leveraged ESOP.
-A leveraged ESOP borrows money to finance the purchase of the business from the owner.
-The company then makes periodic contributions to the ESOP to pay principal and interest on the debt.
+A leveraged ESOP borrows money to finance the purchase of the business from the owner, and the company then makes periodic contributions to the ESOP to pay principal and interest on the debt.
 This debt may be with an outside bank or with the shareholder (i.e., seller financing).
 All contributions to the ESOP are typically tax-deductible because the ESOP is a qualified plan.
 During the loan-repayment period, some leveraged ESOP companies may find themselves with limited available cash.

-ESOP companies may also want to consider their need to fund the ESOP repurchase obligation.
+Another factor ESOP companies must consider is their need to fund the ESOP repurchase obligation.
 As employees with vested stock balances leave employment, the ESOP usually pays these participants in cash based on the current value of their stock ownership.
-ESOP companies are permitted to delay the repurchase obligation until the ESOP loan is repaid, but the repurchase obligation and the leveraged ESOP debt often combine to make cash flow an important concern.
-In order to meet this obligation, ESOP companies may set up a sinking fund to meet future liquidity needs.
-Nevertheless, few companies actually do this due to cash flow constraints.
+ESOP companies are permitted to delay the repurchase obligation until the ESOP loan is repaid, but the repurchase obligation, along with the leveraged ESOP debt, often combine to make cash flow an important concern.
+In order to meet this obligation, ESOP companies may set up a sinking fund to meet future liquidity needs, but due to cash flow constraints, few companies actually do this.